Time According to Western Science

 Is it measured with numbers and a unit?

-It’s measured with numbers and a unit.
+Yes, it’s measured with numbers and a unit.
 In thermodynamics, calories per degree kelvin are the units of entropy.
 However, entropy has these units only so that they cancel out in a formula called free energy.
-The main point here is that entropy is only a measure of the multiplicity or the amount of possibilities available to a substance.
-So water has available a lot more possibilities than ice, in that sense.
+The main point here is that entropy is only a measure of the multiplicity or the number of possibilities available to a substance.
+Water has available a lot more possibilities than ice, in that sense.

-So that would be very relevant to karma and the discussion of karmic tendencies.
+That would be very relevant to karma and the discussion of karmic tendencies.
 Does it have a large entropy (it could ripen into many possible forms) or a very low entropy (it could only ripen into one possible result)?
 You could apply entropy to karma in our Buddhist discussion.
-So that’s very interesting.
+That’s very interesting.

-Well, if things are going to a more disordered state, a bigger multiplicity of states, that change is happening moment to moment.
+Well, if things are going to a more disordered state, a greater multiplicity of states, that change is happening from moment to moment.
 Subtle impermanence means that each moment something is going closer to its end, and the cause for the disintegration of something is its creation.

-But what about in terms of the ripening of karma?
+What about in terms of the ripening of karma?
 You do a certain action, and there are many, many possibilities of what it could ripen into.
-And as you progress in terms of your lifespan, or many lifespans, you could do various things which would make it stronger or weaker, etc. But when it ripens, then it can only be in one state that it ripens.
-It’s going from many possibilities to less possibilities, so that’s negative entropy.
+As you progress in terms of your lifespan, or many lifespans, you could do various things that would make it stronger or weaker, etc. However, when it ripens, then it can only be in one state in which it ripens.
+It’s going from many possibilities to fewer possibilities, so that’s negative entropy.

-Yeah.
-But that would also be, in a way, similar to the collapse of a wave function.
-It has many ways to ripen but just ripens into one.
+Yes, but that would also be, in a way, similar to the collapse of a wave function.
+It has many ways to ripen but it just ripens into one.

-So how does that fit with entropy, the laws of entropy, that the universe is going to increase the entropy?
-When things happen, that means decreased entropy.
+How does that fit with entropy, the laws of entropy, that the universe is going to increase the entropy?
+When things happen, does that mean decreased entropy?

-Yes, but the entropy of the matter and energy is always increasing [which means their order is always decreasing].
-I have not given thought to the mind-stream’s karma and how you could define entropy for it.
+Yes, but the entropy of the matter and energy is always increasing, which means their order is always decreasing.
+I have not given thought to the mind-stream’s karma and how we could define entropy for it.
 It would be very interesting.

 Well, it would be a very good topic for you to analyze and report back.

-Okay.
-Now in this next movie, you can certainly see that something is wrong.
-First you have a liquid with mixed colors, and suddenly this liquid starts unmelting into ice, and it forms ice of different colors [which means it has more order].
+Now in this next movie, we can certainly see that something is wrong.
+First, we have a liquid with mixed colors, and suddenly this liquid starts “un-melting” – doing the reverse of melting – into ice, and it forms ice of different colors, which means it has more order.
 The colors of the water unmix and they form ice, which is definitely something that we would never see.

-So what is this an example of, increased or decreased entropy?
+What is this an example of? increased or decreased entropy?

 It's playing backwards from what would actually happen.
-So it would be an example of decreasing entropy, which would be against the second law of thermodynamics.
-So this would never happen.
+It would be an example of decreasing entropy, which would be against the second law of thermodynamics.
+This would never happen.

 I see.
 If that were to happen, it would be a decrease of entropy because it goes to a higher state of being fixed in structure.

 Exactly.
-So the normal course of things is of course for things to decay and to go into a state of higher entropy.
+The normal course of things is for them to decay and go into a state of higher entropy.

-We naturally recognize an arrow of time, so when we see a process like that, of ice unmelting, we recognize it as wrong.
-And it’s not because of the laws of mechanics – it’s not because of the laws of quantum mechanics – it’s rather because of entropy, which creates a kind of arrow of time, because everything is going into a state where the possibilities are greater.
+We naturally recognize an arrow of time, so when we see a process like that, of water un-melting, we recognize it as wrong.
+It’s not because of the laws of quantum mechanics, it’s rather because of entropy, which creates a kind of arrow of time because everything is going into a state where the possibilities are greater.
 For example, the water on its own goes from this state of very ordered ice into a state of molten water.

 What happens when it’s winter and the water turns to ice?